TheFlorinator/Software-Guild-Projects/LeagueOfBaseball/README.md

 # Software-Guild-Projects
-League of Baseball is the second web application that I created, it is for managing a softball league.
+League of Baseball was the second web application that I created, it is for managing a softball league.
 Users are able to add, edit, and delete players, as well as, teams.
 This was my first project that I hooked into a local database using Microsoft SQL server Management Studio.
 I used Dapper on the back end to access the database.